filekit-co/wikitoday-front/src/lib/data/2023-08-16/Personality-without-/EN-US.md

 <div class="article-body">
-&lt;...&gt; At the same time, these are songs for all times, companies still gather and sing Tsoi&#39;s songs just the same way.
+"..."
+At the same time, these are songs for all times, companies still gather and sing Tsoi&#39;s songs just the same way.
 This is a story about a cult personality without a statute of limitations,&#39; he said.

  The music critic noted that at the same time Tsoi has hits that are popular now, but will be forgotten the next day.
 Among them, he mentioned &#39;Cuckoo,&#39; which became popular again thanks to other performers.